-Andrew Warland is a Sydney, NSW-based RM consultant who currently works in local government.
+Andrew Warland is a Sydney, NSWbased RM consultant who currently works in local government.
 He has spent close to 30 years in information management.
-He will be a keynote speaker at the inForum Convention on the Gold Coast in September,
+He will be a keynote speaker at the inForum Convention on the Gold Coast in September, PM what you should know about risk

-Preservation actions can occur dynamically throughout their lifecycle (and failure can mean total loss of access) and this leads to path dependency.
+• Preservation actions can occur dynamically throughout their lifecycle (and failure can mean total loss of access) and this leads to path dependency.